 Neurology PhD Program Overviews

-Read about the options for studying neurology at the most advanced educational levels.
-Learn about programs, curriculums and specialization areas, in addition to career outlooks, salary information and optional board certification for neurology physicians.
+Read about the options for studying neurology at the doctoral level and beyond, including residency programs for physicians.
+Learn about prerequisites, curricula and specialization areas, in addition to career outlooks, salary information and optional board certification for neurology physicians.

 Those who want advanced training in neurology can consider earning a PhD in neuroscience.
 Programs generally require applicants to have a master's degree in a related field.
 Training emphasizes clinical and lab work, dissertation research and teaching.
 Graduates typically become neuroscience professors or researchers or science writers specializing in neuroscience.